ncbi/HYDROID/docs/INDEX.md

 Video tutorial is available [here](https://www.youtube.com/playlist?list=PL_GHGdsPyn0nVSvrRnyvuvkRCrNBjqeuC).

-DocString documentation for every function is provided inside the modules as well as step-by-step example Python files.
+DocString documentation for every function is provided inside the modules as well as stage-by-stage example Python files.

 Detailed information about HYDROID algorithms can be found in the accompanying publication: A.K.
 Shaytan et al. (in preparation)